ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Source IPs (First 10 )
-The following is an example of QRadar Source IP datatable populated with the information related to Source IPs associated with the Offense.
+The following is an example of QRadar Source IP data table populated with the information related to Source IPs associated with the Offense.

  ![screenshot: dt-qr-source-ips-first-10-events](./doc/screenshots/dt-qr-source-ips-first-10-events.png)